Splitting fields and general differential Galois theory: Definitions and notation

-Throughout the text we assume that some differential field $K$ of zero characteristic is fixed.
-Its subfield of constants is denoted by $C$.
-All differential rings are assumed to be algebras over $K$ with a finitely many pairwise commuting derivations
+Throughout the paper we consider some differential ground field $K$ of characteristic zero.
+All differential rings are assumed to be algebras over $K$ with a finite set of pairwise commuting derivations

-Differentially finitely generated algebras over $K$ are called differentially finitely generated rings.
-A simple ring mean a differential ring with no nontrivial differential ideals.
-All undenoted tensor products are over $K$.
-A differential spectrum of a ring $A$ is denoted by $\diffspec A$.
-The set of all locally closed points of differential spectrum is denoted by $\diffsmax A$.
-A residue field of a prime ideal $\frak p$ is a field $(A/\frak p)_\frak p$.
-Notation $\Qt(B)$ denotes a field of fraction of some domain $B$.
-All undefined terms and notation from commutative algebra are the same as in~\cite{AM} and from differential algebra are as in~\cite{Kl}.
+{\it Differentially finitely generated algebras} are by definition differentially finitely generated algebras over $K$.
+A {\it simple ring} is by definition a differential ring without nontrivial differential ideals.
+If it is not specified over which ring a tensor product is taken, then we mean the tensor product over the field $K$.
+The differential spectrum of a ring $A$ is denoted by $\diffspec A$, and $\diffsmax A$ denotes the set of locally closed points of the differential spectrum.
+The field $(A/\frak p)_\frak p$ is called the {\it residue field of a prime ideal} $\frak p\subseteq A$.
+The field of fractions of an integral domain $B$ is denoted by $\Qt(B)$.
+If in a ring $D$ two subrings $A$ and $B$ are given, then $A\cdot B$ denotes the smallest subring of $D$ generated by $A$ and $B$.
+The definition and notation in commutative algebra are the same as in~\cite{AM}, and in differential algebra as in~\cite{Kl}.